 Providing access to high quality foods, both raw and fully prepared;

 Demonstrating the best practices for being good stewards of our environment by incorporating energy efficiency in the design of the buildings, storm water management, recycling, and landscaping with native species

 Montwell Commons is the business name for the Greenbrier Valley Restoration Project.
-It owns 8+ acres of land adjacent to downtown Lewisburg that offers a ¼ mile walking path, picnic tables, and a hill for sledding in the winter.
+It owns 8+ acres of land adjacent to downtown Lewisburg that offers two ¼ mile walking paths, picnic tables, and a hill for sledding in the winter.
 There are two restaurants on site that offer high quality food at reasonable prices, WV craft beers, local produce and meat, and regional food products.
 The restaurants provide approximately 50 full and part time jobs while the recycling program with Greenworks supports additional community jobs.
 The Clingman Center provides a venue for private receptions and events, meetings, workshops,and training programs.
 As stewards of the environment, we have used a permeable paving system for the parking lots and driveways that represents the best practice for managing stormwater.
 The parking areas, driveway and open areas are illuminated with high efficiency LED lights that minimize light pollution.
 Over 50 varieties of native plants are used for landscaping.